Astolat Dollhouse Castle

-History and description
+History

-Inspired by Alfred Tennyson's poetry about the Lady of Astolat, Astolat Dollhouse Castle was created between 1974 and 1987 primarily by master miniaturist Elaine Diehl with support and assistance from artisans throughout the world.
-In addition to its 9 ft height, it has 29 rooms, hallways, corridors, sitting areas, and windows.
-The Colleen Moore fairy Castle Dollhouse and the Astolat Dollhouse Castle were designed with fixed contiguous exterior walls to create a three-dimensional viewing effect.
-Astolat was built over a thirteen-year period.
+Inspired by Alfred Tennyson's poetry Lady of Shalott. about the Lady Elaine of Astolat, Astolat Dollhouse Castle was created over a thirteen-year period between 1974 and 1987, primarily by master miniaturist Elaine Diehl with support and assistance from artisans throughout the world.
 The exterior took a year to sculpt to the final finish.
 The interiors and adjoining areas were each constructed to the highest standards of that time.